• Casa

 3. What is the difference between diving and freediving?

 The main difference between diving and freediving lies in their approach to underwater exploration and the use of equipment.
-Diving, often referred to as scuba diving, involves the use of specialized equipment such as scuba tanks, regulators, and buoyancy control devices to breathe underwater and explore deeper depths for extended periods.
-On the other hand, freediving is a form of underwater diving that relies solely on breath-holding techniques, without the use of breathing apparatus.
+Immersione, often referred to as scuba diving, involves the use of specialized equipment such as scuba tanks, regulators, and buoyancy control devices to breathe underwater and explore deeper depths for extended periods.
+D'altra parte, freediving is a form of underwater diving that relies solely on breath-holding techniques, without the use of breathing apparatus.
 Freedivers descend to varying depths using only their lung capacity, requiring specific training in breath-holding and safety protocols.

 4. Is snorkeling harder than diving?